 Colour print for ‘Weaving Spells’ in the colour edition

-Order now on Amazon by clinking on the links below
+Order now on Amazon by clicking on the links below

 My mother and I wrote plays for our marionettes, including material for an adult audience, but in the 50s she wrote her first play book for use with Pelham Puppets.
 We knew Bob Pelham and every time he created a new puppet he wanted a new play and agreed that our press would publish and distribute them.

 Book 1- This one is out of print but was selling on ebay for £40 at one time.
-In my mother’s later life we had a reprint of the original and made films of all the plays and DVD.
+In my mother’s later life we had a reprint of the original and made films and dvds of all the plays.
 She loved the fun of it all and the reprint sells on ebay for under ten pounds, an excellent present for ‘oldies’ keen on nostalgia.

-Book 2 – This one is also out of print, my mother and I wrote this one together, taking turns to write the monologues Again we re-printed it and created the film of each play and DVD.
+Book 2 – This one is also out of print, my mother and I wrote this one together, taking turns to write the monologues Again we re-printed it and created a film and dvd of each play.
 However when my mother died I lost heart, and the material has been waiting to be edited for seven years.

-Writing 2 - Several years ago my play ‘Travelling Nowhere’ about the traditional Romany gypsy life and the problems they faced adapting to the modern world and us gauga (house dwelling) community.
-I taught travellers for six years and the play was based on experience.
+Writing 2 - Several years ago my play ‘Travelling Nowhere’ about the traditional Romany gypsy life and the problems they faced adapting to the modern world and gaugas (the house dwelling) community.
+I taught travellers for six years and the play was based on that experience.
 It was performed at the Young Vic and went on tour.

-Writing 3 - I have written things for most of my life, scripts, freelance journalism, articles for teaching mags, pieces for Radio 4′s ‘You and Yours’ etc. I once surprised myself with an article on divorce published in the ‘Sunday Times’ magazine, I photocopied the cheque and framed it!
+Writing 3 - I have been a part-time writer for most of my life, scripts, freelance journalism, articles for teaching mags, pieces for Radio 4′s ‘You and Yours’ etc. I once surprised myself with an article on divorce which was published in the ‘Sunday Times’ magazine.
+I photocopied the cheque and framed it!

-Writing 4 - ‘The old dry stone wall’ - this was a picture book I wrote a several years ago at my first course at Arvon, but it never saw the light of day.
+Writing 4 - ‘The Old Dry Stone Wall’ - this was a picture book I wrote several years ago at my first course at Arvon, but it never saw the light of day.